albertofortes/gatsby-blog-2020/src/pages/blog/sorting-a-gatsby-blog-post-list-with-graphql.md

 ---
-title: "Sorting a GatsbyJS-blog posts list with GraphQL"
+title: Sorting a GatsbyJS-blog posts list with GraphQL
-subtitle: "How to sort a list with GraphQL in Gatsby and React."
+subtitle: How to sort a list with GraphQL in Gatsby and React.
-date: "2019-01-13"
+date: 2019-01-13
-update: "2019-01-13"
+update: 2019-01-13
-image: "/blog/100-days-of-gatsby-challenge.png"
+banner: /blog/100-days-of-gatsby-challenge.png
 tags: ['javascript', '#100DaysOfGatsby', 'gatsby']
 ---